facebookresearch/ParlAI/parlai/crowdsourcing/tasks/fast_acute/README.md

 ### 3. Define settings for running onboarding

 Create a JSON file of onboarding settings used to make sure that crowdsourcing workers perform necessary quality checks.
-See `task_config/onboarding.json` for an example file, and see [the ACUTE-Eval README](https://github.com/facebookresearch/ParlAI/blob/master/parlai/crowdsourcing/tasks/acute_eval/README.md) for more details.
+See `task_config/onboarding.json` for an example file, and see the [ACUTE-Eval README](https://github.com/facebookresearch/ParlAI/blob/master/parlai/crowdsourcing/tasks/acute_eval/README.md) for more details.

 ### 4. Run Fast ACUTEs

-Now that you've set up everything, launch Fast ACUTEs with a command like the following:
+Now that you've set up everything, launch Fast ACUTEs in the sandbox with a command like the following:
 ```
 python parlai/crowdsourcing/tasks/fast_acute/run.py \
 mephisto.blueprint.config_path=${PATH_TO_MODEL_CONFIG_JSON} \